Los Angeles International Airport Guide (LAX)

-Postal services are not available at the airport.
-Free Wi-Fi is available, but paid-for premium internet access is also offered throughout LAX.
+Free Wi-Fi internet access is available throughout the airport, in addition to a paid-for premium internet service, which grants quicker connection speeds.
 In addition, public telephones with internet data port access are positioned at various points within each terminal.
 Mobile phone hire services can be found in Arrivals at the TBI Terminal, while free electrical recharging stations for mobile phones and laptops are available throughout the airport.

 There are numerous bars, cafés and restaurants at Los Angeles International Airport.
 These range from standard US and Mexican-style fast-food vendors to grill restaurants and sports bars.

 There are many shops at Los Angeles International Airport, including newsagents, gift shops and bookshops.
 Duty-free shopping, for international passengers, can be found in Terminals 2 to 7 and in the TBI Terminal.